Omerdica/School_District_Analysis/README.md

 ![Code1](Resources/original_school_summary.png)

-After we updated teh data we can see that Wilson High School and Wright High Schools both had a signicant percentage drop in both math and reading.
+After we updated the data we can see that Wilson High School and Wright High Schools both had a signicant percentage drop in both math and reading.

 ![Code1](Resources/updated_school_summary.png)

 ### How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools?
 Thomas High School scores did not see much of a drop after removing the 9th graders from the data.
-Thje prop was so small that it hardly made a diffrence between the two types of data.
+The drop was so small that it hardly made a diffrence between the two types of data.

 ![Code1](Resources/thomas_old_summary.png)